athms/evaluating-deeplight-transfer/README.md

 For further methdological details regarding the two DeepLight architectures, see the upcoming preprint.

 **Note** that we currently recommend to run any applications of `interpret` with 2D-DeepLight on CPUs instead of a GPU, due to an increased memory demand (assuming that the available CPU memory is larger than the available GPU memory).
-This can be achieved by setting the environment variable to `export CUDA_VISIBLE_DEVICES=""`.
+This can be achieved by setting the environment variable to bash```export CUDA_VISIBLE_DEVICES=""`.
 We are currently working on reducing the memory demand of `interpret` with 2D-DeepLight and will push a code update soon.

 ## 4. Example scripts